 Threats Posed by Extreme Heat

-Extreme heat is one of the leading causes of weather-related deaths in the United States, killing more people on average (about 600 per year) than hurricanes, lightning, tornadoes, earthquakes, and floods combined.
-The Billion Dollar Weather Disasters database compiled by the National Oceanic and Atmospheric Administration lists heat waves as four of the top 10 deadliest U.S. disasters since 1980.
-Two heat waves in 1980 and 1988 were particularly deadly and account for the vast majority of extreme weather-related deaths in the database, with Hurricane Katrina (1,833 deaths) as the only non-heat wave event that caused more than 500 fatalities.
+Extreme heat is one of the leading causes of weather-related deaths in the United States, killing an average of more than 600 people per year from 1999-2009, more than all other impacts (except hurricanes) combined.
+The Billion Dollar Weather Disasters database compiled by the National Oceanic and Atmospheric Administration lists heat waves as six of the top 10 deadliest U.S. disasters since 1980.

-High humidity and elevated nighttime temperatures appear to be key ingredients in causing heat-related illness and mortality.
 Heat stress occurs in humans when the body is unable to cool itself effectively.
 Normally, the body can cool itself through sweating, but when humidity is high, sweat will not evaporate as quickly, potentially leading to heat stroke.
+High humidity and elevated nighttime temperatures are likely key ingredients in causing heat-related illness and mortality.
 When there’s no break from the heat at night, it can cause discomfort and lead to health problems, especially for those who lack access to cooling, which are often people who have low incomes.
 Other groups that are particularly vulnerable to heat stress include older adults, infants and children, people with chronic health conditions, and outdoor workers.

-High temperatures at night can be particularly damaging to agriculture.
+High temperatures can be damaging to agriculture.
 Plant growth is negatively impacted by high daytime temperatures and some crops require cool night temperatures.
-Heat waves also increase the chances of livestock experiencing heat stress, especially when night time temperatures remain high and animals are unable to cool off at night.
+Heat waves also increase the chances of livestock experiencing heat stress, especially when night time temperatures remain high and animals are unable to cool off.
 Heat-stressed cattle can experience declines in milk production, slower growth, and reduced conception rates.

 Warmer temperatures affect many aspects of the U.S. energy system, including production, transmission, and demand.
-While higher summer temperatures increase electricity demand for cooling, as has been observed over the past 20 years.
-At the same time, higher temperatures lower the ability of transmission lines to carry power, possibly leading to electricity reliability issues during heat waves.
+While higher summer temperatures increase electricity demand for cooling, at the same time, they can lower the ability of transmission lines to carry power, possibly leading to electricity reliability issues like rolling blackouts during heat waves.
 Although warmer winters will reduce the need for heating, modeling suggests that total U.S. energy use will increase in a warmer future.
 In addition, as rivers and lakes warm, their capacity for absorbing waste heat from power plants declines.
-This can reduce the thermal efficiency of power production, make it difficult for power plants to comply with environmental regulations regarding their cooling water, and could lead to plant shut-downs.
+This can reduce the thermal efficiency of power production, which makes it difficult for power plants to comply with environmental regulations regarding the temperature of their cooling water, and could lead to plant shut-downs.

-- Using green roofs, improved building materials, and shaded building construction to reduce the urban heat island effect.
+- Installing cool and green roofs and cool pavement to reduce the urban heat island effect.

 - Pursuing energy efficiency to reduce demand on the electricity grid, especially during heat waves.